-- Continues to make little or no progress in specific areas over a period of longer than two years. - Continues working at National Curriculum attainment at least 3years below those expected for his/her chronological age. - Has increasing difficulty developing English and Maths skills. - Has emotional / mental health difficulties that interfere with the child's own learning or that of his/her class group, despite having an individualised programme to support. - Has sensory or physical or medical needs that require additional specialist equipment, regular advice or visits from specialist services. - Has ongoing interactive or communication difficulties that impede the development of social relationships and cause substantial barriers to learning.
+- Continues to make little or no progress in specific areas over a period of longer than two years despite QFT and SEN Support intervention. - Continues working at National Curriculum attainment at least 2-3years below those expected for his/her chronological age and requires significant support for this gap not to keep widening. - Has increasing difficulty developing English and Maths skills. - Has emotional / mental health difficulties that interfere with the child's own learning or that of his/her class group, despite having an individualised programme to support. - Has sensory or physical or medical needs that require additional specialist equipment, regular advice or visits from specialist services. - Has ongoing interactive or communication difficulties that impede the development of social relationships and cause substantial barriers to learning.

-The County criteria for Statutory Assessment will always be referred to when considering a possible Request.
+The County criteria for Statutory Assessment will always be referred to when considering a possible Request and the school will work in partnership with parents over a long period of time following the Graduated response in order to then have the evidence to make an EHC Needs Assessment Request.